 - strengthen, structurally, the Web startup and technology investment ecosystem and enhance its competitiveness with regards to the rest of the world;

 - give a voice to all stakeholders in the digital industry, web entrepreneurs and technology investors in particular, and help federate and pool existing resources;

 - create a greater diversity of Web talent development across the EU;

-A Commission Staff working document providing an overview of the European environment for web entrepreneurs, as well as additional details concerning the support measures envisaged was published on 11.4.2013.
-More details on the Staff Working document, as well as the actions undertaken in support of web entrepreneurs can be found here.
+A Commission Staff working document providing an overview of the European environment for web entrepreneurs, as well as additional details concerning the support measures envisaged was published in April 2013.
+The developments of the document turned into Startup Europe.

-The new targeted measures in support of Web entrepreneurs will be the subject of the new DAE Action 128 (Web Entrepreneurship Action Plan), which is a result of the DAE review in December 2012.
-It will also take over the on-going activities in the area, thus Action 54 can be considered as completed.
+The new targeted measures in support of Web entrepreneurs are the subject of DAE Action 128 (Web Entrepreneurship Action Plan), a result of the DAE review in December 2012.